TravisWayne13/Project-3/README.md

 ## Install

-Git clone the repo
+Git clone the repo [here](https://github.com/TravisWHouston/Project-3.git)

-Navigate to server.js folder and "npm install" to install the required dependencies.
+Navigate to both the root folder and the client folder "npm install" to install the required dependencies.

 Navigate to root directory and "npm start" to start client.